aetperf/FastBCP-Documentation/README.md

 }
 ```

-The available variables are :
+The available variables to customize log path or log filename are :

 | Variable Name     | Description                                      |
 |:------------------|:-------------------------------------------------|